syntaxshill/big_data/PhillipGao.md

+## Phillip Gao ##
-He is from Philadelphia, lives right outside of it Likes swimmming, swims competitively in the club, plays piano and sometimes plays tennis.
-Likes to play videogames (CoD, Lol).
-Youtube, Netflix
-Likes(d) to watch PewDiePie, Vanossgaming,
+Phillip is from Philadelphia, he lives right next to it He likes swimmming: swims competitively in his club.
+Plays piano and sometimes plays tennis.
+Likes to play videogames (CoD, LoL, etc).
+Watches Youtube and Netflix Liked to watch PewDiePie, Vanossgaming but currently watches moistcr1tikal and he is one of the few people he likes to watch streams of.
-TV Show: The Office, Book: Unbroken
+His favourite TV Show is The Office, His favourite book is Unbroken.
+It is a book based on a true story of a US athlete during WWII.
-Favourite class: Physics class this year, hopefully can work for NASA, really enjoys computer science Short term goals: Get into a good colledge, potentially with a gap year Don't be judged for watching children's show, Is water wet? - The answer in unknown and if anyone if absolutely confident about one of the answers, they don't know what they are talking about.
+His favourite class is his physics class this year.
+He hopes he can work for NASA and he really enjoys computer science.
+Short term goals: Get into a good colledge, potentially with a gap year.
+Doesn't have a very detailed plan of the future as doing that now would be setting yourself up for dissapointment.
+Some strong opinions about mundane topics are: people shouldn't be judged for enjoying children's shows or books (e.g. Spongebob), Is water wet? - The answer in unknown and if anyone if absolutely confident about one of the answers, they don't know what they are talking about.